AqwamCreates/DataPredict/docs/API/Models/DoubleQLearningNeuralNetworkV2.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

-* numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.

-* epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
+* averagingRate: The lower the value, the faster the weights changes.
 The value must be set between 0 and 1.

-* epsilonDecayFactor: The higher the value, the slower the epsilon decays.
-The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
-The value must be set between 0 and 1.

-* averagingRate: The lower the value, the faster the weights changes.
 The value must be set between 0 and 1.

 #### Returns: